-What’s the best cut of meat for this recipe?
+What's the best cut of meat for pot roast?

 We suggest using a boneless beef chuck-eye for this Dutch oven pot roast.
 Chuck is the ideal cut for this type of low-and-slow braising because it has plenty of marbling and collagen.
 This translates to tenderness and flavor!
 Brisket is a good choice, too.
 Very lean cuts like rump and round roasts will work but will not be nearly as moist and fall-apart tender.